Sarah Field Splint

 Sarah Field Splint (1883–1959) was an American author, editor, domestic science consultant, and feminist.

 Biography

-Sarah Field Splint, of Swarthmore, Pennsylvania, was an alumnus of Colby College.
+Sarah Field Splint, of Swarthmore, Pennsylvania, was an alumna of Colby College.
 From 1914 to 1919 she was the editor of the magazine "Today's Housewife", published in Cooperstown, New York.
 She served as chief of the Home Conservation Division of the Food Conservation Division of the United States Food Administration, designing the USFA uniform, later known as the Hoover apron.
 Splint was an editor of Woman's Home Companion, Managing Editor of The Woman's Magazine, and a member of the staff of The Delineator.
 She associated with feminist group, Heterodoxy, having favored suffrage.
 Splint donated to her alma mater's library a collection of the works of Sarah Orne Jewett.
 She died in 1959.